guide / unsure sep event

 Situation summary

-Use this playbook when the user is not sure which coverage event applies.
-It helps classify the event and sends the user to official verification or a more specific playbook before private comparison.
+Use this playbook when you are not sure which coverage event applies.
+It helps classify the event and sends you to official verification or a more specific playbook before private comparison.

 First date to anchor